 The Trumps and the royals were then taken by carriage to Windsor Castle, where they observed a ceremonial reception.

-The couple lives in Windsor full-time with their three children, Princes George and Louis and Princess Charlotte.
+William and Kate live in Windsor full-time with their three children, Princes George and Louis and Princess Charlotte.

 William, the eldest son of Charles and the late Princess Diana, is first in line to the throne.